yoursamlan/typeseeker/README.md

 # typeseeker...
-A speed-typing game that runs in a browser and has various difficulty levels that a user can choose between.
+A speed-typing game that runs in a browser and has various difficulty levels that can be toggled between.

 ## Getting Started
 Set up a local server and serve the files to start playing the game.<br>